-Furthermore, the surveys (Craft and the court's expert McDonald) stipulated to by the parties at trial, shows the disputed property lies within Castens' property line.
-Thus, Castens should be considered the record title holder of the disputed property.
+Furthermore, the survey stipulated to by the parties at trial shows the disputed property lies within Castens' property line.
+Haywood did not place his survey into evidence.
+He obtained a survey before he put up posts claiming the line was close to the light pole.
+One cannot adversely possess property when they did not even know where it is.
+Castens is the record title holder of the disputed property.
 "Hostility means an assertion of title superior to the potential competing claims of anyone else; it can be rebutted by showing that the actual record title owner gave permission to begin the possession."
 Lynn v.
 Soterra, Inc., 802 So.
 2d 162, 166 (Miss.
 App.
 2001).
-If Castens is considered the record title holder of the disputed property, Mrs. Blackmon and Mr. Bush, as Castens' predecessors in title, were the property's former record title owners.
-As such, any exchange of permission to use the disputed property Mrs. Blackmon and Mr. Bush provided Haywood defeats Haywood's satisfaction of the hostility element necessary for his successful adverse possession claim.
+If Castens' is the record title holder of the disputed property, Mrs. Blackmon and Mr. Bush, as Castens' predecessors in title, were the property's former record title owners.
+As such, any exchange of permission to use the disputed property that Mrs. Blackmon and Mr. Bush provided Haywood defeats Haywood's satisfaction of the hostility element necessary for his successful adverse possession claim.